 City of Philadelphia, Department of Records

 Founded by William Penn in 1682 on the banks of the Delaware River, Philadelphia was, for a time, the largest city in America, the one-time U.S. capital, and later, an industrial powerhouse with the world's busiest freshwater port.
-It has shaped American ideals and established innovative firsts, engaged in trade and commerce from its central position in the urban northeast.
+Throughout the city's long history, Philadelphia has been an epicenter of innovation and change for this nation, from its role in the founding of the United States and the shaping of American ideals to its commercial dominance owing to its strategically central position in the urban northeast.

 What superlatives remain for the City of Brotherly Love remind us of the city's rich history, its innovative cultural spirit, its commercial connectivity, and its expansive population.